-- 11.10 Residence Credit Requirements Bachelor Degree - Degree requirements include a minimum of 36 hours in residence as an upper-division student.
-The 12 to 15 credit hour internship is included in these 36 credit hours. - 11.11 Non-Residence Credits - Credits earned off campus are non-residence credits.
-No more than 33 such total credits may be applied toward degree requirements for the associate degree.
-No more than one-half of the major field requirements may be non-residence credits. - 11.12 Financial Obligations All financial obligations must be met before a diploma is issued to the student. - 11.13 Courses with 290 Suffix No more than a total of four (4) credits in 290/390 courses will be accepted toward Associate degree requirements. - 11.14 Courses with 390 Suffix No more than a total of six (6) credits in 290/390 courses will be accepted toward a Bachelors degree. - 11.15 Refusal of Credits (See 2.06) - 11.16 Time Limit to Meet Degree Requirements - Full-time Associate degree and transfer Bachelor degree students unable to meet their degree requirements within four semesters will be subject to academic review.
-If granted the privilege to complete the degree beyond four semesters, the student will have no more than two years in which to complete the remaining requirements.
-Degree requirements are determined by the catalog under which the student is initially matriculated, and remain in force if the student maintains continuous matriculation.
-A student who discontinues enrollment for one year or more without being granted an official leave of absence, may apply for readmission and then fulfill the degree requirements in effect at that time. - 11.17 Liberal Arts and Sciences Requirements: A.A.S.
-Degree - Candidates for the A.A.S. degree must earn 22 credits in liberal arts and sciences and should follow the requirements as determined by the department or school. - 11.18 Removed Liberal Arts and Sciences Requirements: Bachelor's Degree Candidates for the BT and BBA degree must earn 34 credits in liberal arts and science and follow the requirements as determined by the department or school.
-Candidates for the BS degree must earn 60 to 65 credits in liberal arts and science and follow the requirements as determined by the department or school.

-11.19 Participation in Graduation Ceremony - All candidates who apply and are certified as enrolled in course work to meet all degree requirements identified for graduation by the registrar may participate in the graduation ceremony.
+- 11.12 Financial Obligations All financial obligations must be met before a diploma is issued to the student. - 11.13 Courses with 290 Suffix No more than a total of four (4) credits in 290/390 courses will be accepted toward Associate degree requirements. - 11.14 Courses with 390 Suffix No more than a total of six (6) credits in 290/390 courses will be accepted toward a Bachelors degree.

+11.15 Refusal of Credits (See 2.06)

+- 11.16 Time Limit to Meet Full-time Degree Requirements Degree requirements are determined by the catalog under which the student is initially matriculated and remain in force if the student maintains continuous matriculation.
+A student who discontinues enrollment for one year or more without being granted an official leave of absence, may apply for readmission and then fulfill the degree requirements in effect at that time.
+If the student does not apply for readmission, there is a time limit of two years in which to complete the remaining requirements from initial matriculation. - 11.1 Liberal Arts and Sciences Requirements: A.A.S.
+Degree Candidates for the A.A.S. degree must earn 22 credits in liberal arts and sciences and should follow the requirements as determined by the department or school. - 11.18 Removed Liberal Arts and Sciences Requirements: Bachelor's Degree Candidates for the BT and BBA degree must earn 34 credits in liberal arts and science and follow the requirements as determined by the department or school.
+Candidates for the BS degree must earn 60 to 65 credits in liberal arts and science and follow the requirements as determined by the department or school. - 11.19 Participation in Graduation Ceremony All candidates who apply and are certified as enrolled in course work to meet all degree requirements identified for graduation by the registrar may participate in the graduation ceremony.
 A candidate for May graduation is an associate degree student who will have completed all course requirements in their area or a Bachelor degree student who will have completed all course requirements.
-The only exceptions will be for Bachelor's degree students missing a summer degree internship or for students in an associate degree program which, by design, requires a summer internship.
+The only exceptions will be for Bachelor's degree students missing a summer degree internship or for students in an associate degree degree program which, by design, requires a summer internship.